Is the Master of Business Analytics and AI Strategy the next evolution of the MBA?

 MBA

-MBA candidates normally have no more than five years of work experience, so the degree focuses on all aspects of business – from marketing and financial analytics, project management and strategy, to design thinking and digital entrepreneurship.
+MBA candidates usually have no more than five years of work experience, so the degree focuses on all aspects of business – from marketing and financial analytics, project management, and strategy, to design thinking and digital entrepreneurship.
 Students can usually choose minors or areas of specialisation to build expertise in specific focus areas.

 At RMIT Online, students taking an online MBA can choose from minors ranging from Technology and Innovation to Leadership and Project Management.